Work Visa Options for Foreigners Coming to the United States

 However, you don’t need to be a household name to apply.
 An estimated 83,000 O-1 visas were issues in 2014.
 While the criteria is vague, it helps that the applicants to have supporting documentation indicating their expertise in their field, their unique skills and abilities, and the acclaim, recognition, and honors they have received.
 Note that there is a similar visa, the EB-1, also known as the “extraordinary ability green card”.
 This visa has similar requirements but is designed with permanent residency in mind.

 J-1 Visa (Trainees/Exchange Students)

-The J-1 visa, also known as the trainee visa, is designed for people who want to come to the United States to train as opposed to work.
-It applies to individuals accepted into an accredited program for the purposes of teaching, instructing, lecturing, studying, conducting researching, consulting, or receiving training.
+The J-1 visa, also known as the trainee visa, is designed for people who want to come to the United States to train as opposed to working.
+It applies to individuals accepted into an accredited program for the purposes of teaching, instructing, lecturing, studying, conducting research, consulting, or receiving training.
 It’s not the ideal visa program for those looking to work.
 However, it’s an excellent option for those looking to gain valuable experience in the workforce.

 EB-1 Visa (Employment-Based Visa)

 For people moving to the US to work on a permanent basis, the E visa category is the most common choice.
 With these visas, you can apply for a ‘Green Card’, also known as a Legal Permanent Residence (LPR) card.
 Common employment-based visas include the EB-1, available to priority workers with exceptional knowledge in the sciences, arts, education, business, and athletics (similar to the O-1 non-resident visa).
 It also includes outstanding professors and researchers.
 And it extends to some executives and managers of foreign companies.

 EB-2 and EB-3 Visas (Employment-Based Visas For Skilled Workers)